expectocode/pagong/README.md

 Any other key will be ignored by `pagong`, but may be used for your own needs.

-If leading or trailing whitespace matters for a value, surround the value in double-quotes (`"`).
-Quoted values may span multiple lines.
-The only escape sequences allowed inside double-quotes are `\"` in order to escape a quote, and `\\` in order to escape the backslash character.
-Any other escape sequence will produce an error.

 ### CSS

 Any `.css` file will be copied to `dist/`, and any `.md` will load all the `.css` files in the same directory or above.